antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 - Under the header *Data set* in the top right corner, click on **Sample overview**.
 All samples of the dataset are available via the dropdown.
 - Select **ITCC0001** and click on **View Sample**.
 Play with the magnifications in the top left corner of the sample image (2x, 10x, 40x)
 - Go back to the tab with the grouped plot of the MYCN expression (N.B. you may close the other tabs)
 - Below the graph you can click on an arrow to **View additional details**.
 For the MYCN gene, the table ‘Alternative Reporters’ shows that this gene is represented by 5 sets of reporters (probe sets) on the Affymetrix U133 Plus 2.0 microarray.
 Take a look at the signal intensities for the different reporters (the red numbers in brackets).
 It's good to realize that genes could have more then one reporter for a given platform in this case the Affymetrix platform.
 Also in RNAseq datasets, if transcripts (isoforms) are annotated, this can be very relevant.
   By default, R2 chooses the reporter with the highest signal which is in ~99.9% of the cases the most representive for a gene.
-For many platforms which use reporters the genome location is also added.
-Clicking on the R2_TView link in the probeset verification box leads you to the genome browser where the exact location of the reporters can be investigated.
+-  For many platforms which use reporters the genome location is also added.
+Click on the **MYCN** link in the *ProbesetVerification* box leads you to the genome browser where the exact location of the reporters can be investigated.
 <br>

 ---------